Business in N'Djamena, Chad

 - N'Djamena has also experienced a significant economic growth due to the crisis

-- Main economic activities: cattle, resources of the Lake Chad and oil
+- Main economic activities: cattle, transport, tourism, resources of the Lake Chad and oil

 fields